 Method 1: Using Built-In sum() and len() Functions

-One common method is to use the built-in sum() and len() functions to calculate the sum of the numbers in the list and the number of elements in the list, respectively.
-Then, divide the sum by the length of the list to get the average.
-Here is an example of an average function implemented in this way:
+One popular approach is to utilize the built-in sum() and len() functions to determine the sum of the numbers within a list and the number of elements in the list, respectively.
+By dividing the sum by the length of the list, we can obtain the average.
+Here is an example showcasing an implementation of an average function using this technique:

 Output: